yd-14/Procedural-Terrain-Generation/README.md

 >
 >bin/main.exe

-To control camera using arrow keys and explore the world.
+Control camera using arrow keys and explore the world.